 Typically, lower resting heartbeats indicate that a person is in better physical shape.
 A stronger heart does not have to beat as often in order to deliver an adequate supply of blood to a person’s body.
 Some athletes may have resting heart beats as low as forty beats a minute and still be in good health.

-However, a very low or high heart rate may indicate poor health.
+However, a very low or high HR may indicate poor health.
 This is especially true if there is no reasonable explanation for these low pulse rates like being very fit or having just run a marathon.

-Major low heart rate (Bradycardia) symptoms are: dizziness, lightheaded, feel short of breath, tiredness, chest pain, heart palpitations, passing out, trouble concentrating, weakness, difficulty walking, climbing stairs, or exercising.
+Major low HR (Bradycardia) symptoms are: dizziness, lightheaded, feel short of breath, tiredness, chest pain, heart palpitations, passing out, trouble concentrating, weakness, difficulty walking, climbing stairs, or exercising.

 That said, it is normal for people’s heart rates to fluctuate throughout the day.
 An individual’s pulse may be lowest when lying in bed and watching TV.
 It will certainly increase when exercising, mowing the lawn, or even having an excited conversation.